 Political science professor David Faris has just published a new book: It’s Time to Fight Dirty: How Democrats Can Build a Lasting Majority in American Politics.
-We live in an era in which a tiny majority of folks in sparsely populated states have a wildly disproportionate impact on policy, when supreme court seats are stolen, when a constitution built for the 18th century is considered sacred for the 21st, and more.
-It is an ugly time and Democrats must remain united until they can regain power.
+The author begins by noting the many problems plaguing American politics today: we live in an era in which a tiny majority of folks in sparsely populated states have a wildly disproportionate impact on policy, when supreme court seats are stolen, when voting is suppressed, when a constitution built for the 18th century is considered sacred for the 21st, etc. It is an ugly time and Democrats must remain united until they can regain power.
 Then they must fight dirty as the Republicans have been doing for the last twenty years to avoid a total takeover of society by the plutocrats.

 Here are a few of the perfectly legal steps that Faris suggests Democrats could take if they win Congress and the Presidency in 2020.
 They would require only that Congress pass laws and wouldn’t need any constitutional amendments.

 - Abolish the filibuster so any bill can pass the Senate with 50 votes and the veep

 - Make D.C. a state, which would add two black Democratic senators to the Senate

 - Make Puerto Rico a state, which would add two Latino Democrats to the Senate